joao-mc/playground-qk2mcm5q/lessons/lesson2.md

 C has a type of variable which can store address or memory location.
 This type of variable is called a pointer.
 Essentially a pointer holds address of a variable.
-To indicate a variable as a pointer, `*` is used before the variable name as seen in the example below:
+To declare a variable as a pointer, `*` is used before the variable name as seen in the example below:

 ```C runnable
 #include <stdio.h>